bnsngltn/go-fiber-boilerplate/README.md

 Feel free to use this on your projects.
 Leave me a star if this repo helped you get started.

 ## To Add
-- User Roles (User can have many roles, a role has many permissions)
+- User Roles and Role Permissions (User can have many roles, a role has many permissions)
 - Manual Gorm Migrations
 - Manual Seeding